digitallyinduced/ihp/Guide/mail.markdown

     sendMail ConfirmationMail { user }
 ```

-Note that emails can also be send from within scripts but only with the slightly modified `sendmailFromScript` function.
+Note that emails can also be send from within scripts but only with the slightly modified `sendMailFromScript` function.

 ## Mail Servers